Jeet-bhardwaj/G_Map_Scrapper/CHROME_PROFILE_QUICK_START.md

-# Quick Start: Using Your Chrome Profile
+# Quick Start: Using Your Brave Browser Profile

-## ⚠️ CRITICAL: Chrome MUST be completely closed!
+## ⚠️ CRITICAL: Brave MUST be completely closed!

-Your Chrome browser locks the profile when it's running.
-You'll see "Not signed in" or "Person 1" if Chrome is still running in the background.
+Your Brave browser locks the profile when it's running.
+You'll see "Not signed in" or "Person 1" if Brave is still running in the background.

 ## 🚀 Easy Way - Use the Script